 ‘Unstructured data’ is a generic term used to indicate all data that does not reside in relational databases.
-It accounts for all information that is not organized or structured.
+It accounts for all information that is not organised or structured.
 Examples of such information are social media conversations, electronic health records, documents, files, images, videos, audios, sales and marketing collaterals, emails, and even log files generated by computers.

 It is quite alarming that unstructured data accounts for more than 80% of your stored data and more of it are being generated every minute from social media tools.
 Studies reveal that photos and videos posted on Instagram cross a staggering 95 million every day.
-All this unstructured data could be very important for an organization if it can be deciphered to gain useful insights.
+All this unstructured data could be very important for an organisation if it can be deciphered to gain useful insights.
 A lot of time and effort is wasted in recreating and reproducing this information if it is not recorded and stored properly.

 Insights gained out of this unstructured data could largely impact a company’s future decisions, goals, and visions.
-It is quite a known fact that it is difficult to tackle this problem of unstructured data accumulating and growing exponentially.
+It is a quite known fact that it is difficult to tackle this problem of unstructured data accumulating and growing exponentially.
 So, what is the solution?

 It is important to blend structured and unstructured data for best results.
 For example, whenever a salesperson plans to contact his customers for renewing a sales contract or for an upsell opportunity, she requires the customer’s personal information, which is structured data, and the customer’s past experience of the product that is stored in a call recording or an email, which is unstructured data.